TheOdinProject/curriculum/web_development_101/installfest_prerequisites.md

 ## Introduction

 Before we can install ruby and get ready to launch a rails application, we have to set up the operating system to be compatible.
 If you are using a `MacOS` or `Linux` machine already, you can safely skip this section.
 Otherwise, select the method you would like to use below.
-Remember, we strongly suggest dual booting with linux.

 <details><summary>Linux Dual Boot</summary>